-Tom Freese’s second book expands the QBS methodology to include an entire layer of additional strategies and techniques that can give sellers an ‘unfair’ advantage over the competition.
+It Only Takes 1%… layers onto these core QBS principles to create a conversational toolbox filled will simple strategies and techniques that can give sellers an ‘unfair’ advantage over the competition.

 Sounding the same as everyone else should be the opposite of your objective.
-If you want to have opportunities to uncover needs and present solutions, you must first be able to differentiate your company, your products, and yourself.
+If you want to create opportunities to identify customer needs and present your solutions, you must first be able to differentiate your company, your products, and yourself.

-Customers today receive dozens of sales calls from countless sales callers, but they will only respond to a few; and only a small fraction of those ever turn into mutually beneficial business relationships.
-So, what makes a potential buyer take your call as opposed to your competitor’s call?
-Moreover, what makes them want to share their thoughts, feelings, and concerns with you, as opposed to someone else?
+Customers today receive countless solicitations, but only a small fraction of those sales efforts will ever turn into mutually beneficial business relationships.
+So, what makes a potential buyer “want to” spend time with you as opposed to a competitor.
+Moreover, what makes new prospects “want to” share their thoughts, feelings, and concerns with someone they don’t yet know or trust?

 Perhaps Lee Trevino, the famous professional golfer who won the U.S. Open in 1968, said it best.
 As he was strolling up the 18th fairway, with a two-stroke lead on the final day of the tournament, Trevino was joking with one of the photographers.
 This prompted one of the television announcers to ask him, “Lee, you are competing in one of the biggest golf tournaments of your career, but you don’t seem the least bit nervous.
 Why not?”
 Trevino casually replied, “Someone has to win the tournament; it might as well be me.”

 Well, guess what?
 Somebody is going to understand the customer’s needs and then provide valuable solutions.
 Customers are going to share their thoughts, feelings and concerns, with somebody as well.
 At the end of the day, someone is going to win the sale—might as well be you.